What is a spread — how does it influence trading?

 Unfortunately, slippage in any of these two types of spreads is possible.

-For scalpers, trading variable spreads won’t necessarily be ideal because widened spreads could take away from their potential profits.
+Trading variable spreads isn’t necessarily ideal for scalpers because widened spreads could reduce their potential profits.

 What are the trading charges involved with spreads?

-Now, if you’re trading CFDs, additional commission fees might still be payable to the broker, including the spread.
 However, if you’re spread betting, there might not be any additional commission fees payable, as most spread betting brokers don’t charge a commission.
+At Trade Nation, we don’t charge any additional commissions apart from the spread when opening or closing a position, regardless of whether you’re trading CFDs or spread betting.

-When trading an asset, it might be essential to remember that the price first has to move beyond the spread to see potential profits.
+Something traders might want to keep in mind is that the price of an instrument must first move beyond the spread to see potential profits or losses.

 So, if you are looking to open a long position, the price must first move above the spread before potential profits could be taken.
 The same is true for when you might want to open a short position; the price must first move below the spread before any potential profits could be made.